Code-Institute-Submissions/travel-site/README.md

- -Deployment-
+## Deployment

-This website was deployed by going to Github.com and selecting the 'travel-site' repository.
+*This website was deployed by going to Github.com and selecting the 'travel-site' repository.

-From there, I clicked on 'settings' and scrolled down to the 'Github Pages section'.
+*From there, I clicked on 'settings' and scrolled down to the 'Github Pages section'.

-I selected 'master branch' as the source, and the site is now deployed at https://ciaranm-2018.github.io/travel-site/ I then added https://ciaranm-2018.github.io/travel-site/ to the list of HTTP referrers, so that API requests can be made and the Google Map can funtion when the site is loaded.
+*I selected 'master branch' as the source, and the site is now deployed at (https://ciaranm-2018.github.io/travel-site/)

+*I then added (https://ciaranm-2018.github.io/travel-site/) to the list of HTTP referrers, so that API requests can be made and the Google Map can funtion when the site is loaded.

--Credits-
+## Credits

  Content: